Reference

 HIIT

 High-Intensity Interval Training.
-Short bursts of intense exercise alternated with rest periods.
+Short bursts of intense exercise (20-60 seconds) alternated with rest periods.
+Efficient for cardiovascular fitness and fat loss.

 Cardio